awhipp/edc-cratedb/README.md

 It may take a moment for the data to replicate and show as available.

+Next, start up the EDC server under a `crate` user:

+1. `su - crate`
+2. Enter the crate user's password
+3. Execute `./start-server.sh`
+4. This will have the crate user execute commands against the docker crate server

 With our sample data source ready, [start the connector server](#starting) and launch `connector-shell` as provided by the Zoomdata testing guide.

 In connector shell, create a data source (assuming default ports):